hexarobi/stand-lua-auto-updater/README.md

 This adds a `require_or_download(library_name, source_host, source_path)` function so scripts will either include a lib if its already downloaded, or download and install it from GitHub.

+NOTE: The `require_or_download()` function should ONLY be used to install the auto-updater lib.
+Once the auto-updater lib is installed you can use it to install other libs with `auto_update()` and gain additional features.

 ```lua
 local function require_or_download(lib_name, download_source_host, download_source_path)
     local status, lib = pcall(require, lib_name)